jponf/UTM/README.md

 Universal Turing Machine
 ========================
-Simple Turing Machine simulator implemented using Python and PyQt4
+_Simple Turing Machine simulator implemented using Python and PyQt4_

 ![application logo][logo]

+## Executing the simulator ##

+To execute the simulator has to be executed the utm.py file.

+  + In any O.S with a python interpreter
+    - python utm.py
+  + In linux giving execution permissions to utm.py
+    - ./utm.py

 ## Requirements ##